Skin Color May Affect How Well Medications Work: Researchers

 There are two types of melanin in the body: eumelanin, which is more common in darker skin tones, and pheomelanin, which is more common in lighter skin tones.

-Eumelanin has a higher affinity for certain compounds, such as antimalarial drugs like chloroquine, antipsychotics like clozapine, and antibiotics like ciprofloxacin.
+Eumelanin has a higher affinity for certain compounds, including antimalarial drugs such as chloroquine, antipsychotics such as clozapine, and antibiotics such as ciprofloxacin.

-These drugs can be stored in pigmented tissues like the skin and eyes for longer periods, potentially leading to extended drug effects or increased toxicity.
+These drugs can be stored in pigmented tissues such as the skin and eyes for longer periods, potentially leading to extended drug effects or increased toxicity.

-The implications of melanin “for drug safety and dosing have been largely overlooked, raising alarming questions about the efficacy of standard dosing” given the wide variation in human skin tones, article co-author Simon Groen, an assistant professor of evolutionary system biology at the University of California–Riverside, said in a press release.
+The implications of melanin “for drug safety and dosing have been largely overlooked, raising alarming questions about the efficacy of standard dosing” given the wide variation in human skin tones, article co-author Simon Groen, an assistant professor of evolutionary system biology at the University of California–Riverside, wrote in a statement.

 Most evidence of adverse effects related to melanin levels comes from studies on ocular toxicity, Sophie Zaaijer, co-author and a consultant and researcher specializing in preclinical research and development (R&D) and clinical trials, told The Epoch Times.